Fidelity MSCI Consumer Staples ETF

 Dividend

-Fidelity MSCI Consumer Staples ETF has a dividend yield of 2.22%, which is decent for dividend-seeking investors.
-If you invested $1000, you would be paid $22.20 a year in dividends (based on the last 12 months).
+Fidelity MSCI Consumer Staples ETF offers a dividend yield of 2.25%, making it a reasonable option for dividend seekers.
+If you invested $1000 you would be paid $22.50 a year in dividends (based on the last 12 months).

 View more stocks by downloading the app for FREE